+As an option your vessel may utilize a dual battery switch which controls 2 batteries located in the port aft outboard engine storage locker.
+This can be accessed by removing the port aft transom cushion.
+With this style switch, the operator simply turns the knob to the "on" position before starting the engine and to the "off" position when exiting the boat.
 As part of this system is a 50 amp main breaker to protect the wire circuitry.
 Should the breaker "trip" find the source of the malfunction before resetting the circuit breaker.
-Make sure the knob is fully detented when selecting the "on" or "off" functions.
+Make sure the knob is fully de-tented when selecting the "on" or "off" functions.
 Again, remember to deactivate the battery switch upon leaving the vessel.

-Note that in the "ON" position the switch cranks the outboard engine for starting purposes through the helm key switch system.
+Note that in the "ON" position the switch cranks the engine for starting purposes through the helm key switch.